KeithMurph/VimCheatSheat/vim.md

 "G" go to bottom of page

-"g" go to top of paghhkhke
+"g" go to top of page

 <!-- Basic Editing -->